Why is The Dairy Industry Cruel? Seven Shocking Legal Practices

 The majority of cows in the UK are stunned with a captive-bolt pistol.
 Once stunned they are hung upside down by one leg, lifted onto an overhead conveyor and moved to the ‘bleed area’.
 Here their throats are cut and they are left to bleed out.
 Stunning can be ineffective and some cows have their throats cut while still conscious.

-Dairy Fact 5: 150,000 Cows are Slaughtered While Pregnant Every Year In The UK
+Dairy Fact 5: Thousands of Cows are Slaughtered While Pregnant Every Year In The UK

 Male calves are not the only babies to be killed by the dairy industry, as some calves are killed while they are still in their mother’s womb.

 The slaughter of pregnant cows is something so shocking that most people struggle to believe that it is allowed by UK law.
-An estimated 150,000 cows are killed every year in the UK while they are carrying their babies.
+Thousands of cows are killed every year in the UK while they are carrying their babies.
 Shockingly, many of them are in the last stage of their pregnancies, meaning their calves can suffer during and for a few minutes after the slaughter.

 Animal Equality Brazil documented this despicable practice.
 See the investigation below.